mesg-foundation/mesg-js/README.md

 By default, the library connects to Core from the endpoint `localhost:50052`.

-If you wish to set another endpoint, you have to set the environmental variable `MESG_ENDPOINT` to the desired endpoint.
+If you wish to set another endpoint, you must set the environmental variable `MESG_ENDPOINT` to the desired endpoint.

 ## React to events